maybebyte/anthesis/index.md

 Maybe you already know how welcoming and pleasant it can feel to interact with and learn about Unix-like environments.
-Or perhaps you're less familiar and at ease with them because you have yet to discover how comfortable they can be.
+Or perhaps you're less familiar and at ease with them because you have yet to fully discover how comfortable they can be.
 In any case, many people have an evergrowing collection of things that engage and intrigue them, so feel free to continue down this page and see how many of my interests captivate you.
-Remember, no matter how much you wander, you can always find your way back `/home`.
+Remember that no matter how much you wander, you can always find your way back `/home`.

 ## Some asides